7 Reasons Why Women Traveling Together Stirs the Soul

 “I needed a vacation, [but] there was one teeny, tiny problem: I was out a travel buddy.
 I was rearing to go, but at the same time stuck [and] completely at a loss.
 There was no way I was the only woman in this predicament.”

 There’s a great article in Forbes that talks about community, confidence, and transformation, but also stresses the importance that travel has on women in our economy.
 Our Guides (who many have a second income to support themselves) are passionate about sharing the outdoors with other women.
 There are countless female-owned restaurants, gift shops, hotels around the globe.
 There are women who create amazing backpacking food, outdoor-related artwork and a variety of other products and depend on these businesses for their livelihood.

 Traveling is a boost to the economy and according to the World Tourism Organization (WTO), 54% of people employed in tourism are women— compared to 39% in the broader economy.
 Investing in travel is not just about investing in yourself.
-It supports other hard-working women as well!
+Whenever you travel it supports other hard-working women as well, whether it is a quick vacay in Texas, a yoga retreat in Rishikesh, or hiking in Machu Picchu.
 So yes, going on an adventure travel trip is not only empowering for you, but for women in travel-related industries everywhere.